swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 exists a more specific `==(Subclass, Subclass)`.
 We acknowledge that this is a problem in both cases and do not address it in this proposal, since the proposed model is not a regression of current behavior.

+For users who wish to go down this path, we should ensure that expressions using `super`, like `super.==(lhs, rhs)`, work as expected inside such class methods.

 ### Deprecation of non-static protocol operators